mythaxis/mythaxis.github.io/content/submissions.md

 ***Mythaxis*** has both a simple and more complicated relationship with regard to the use of AI tools in fiction and publishing.

-- **Submissions**
+### Submissions
-> **We are not interested in submissions featuring prose created by generative "artificial intelligence", algorithmic systems, large language models, or similar tools.**  The questionable provenance of AI-derived content, and the uncertain legality of claiming "authorship" of the output of AI-tools, means that knowingly signing a contract of sale for an AI-generated submission would be inappropriate.
+> **We are not interested in submissions featuring prose created by generative "artificial intelligence", algorithmic systems, large language models, or similar tools.** The questionable provenance of AI-derived content, and the uncertain legality of claiming "authorship" of the output of AI tools, means that knowingly signing a contract of sale for an AI-generated submission would be inappropriate.
 We hope that submitting authors will respect our position on this.

-- **Analytics**
+### Analytics
-> **We use a number of data analytics tools to study narrative patterns regarding the material that is submitted to us for consideration.** These are experiments to investigate ways to automate and simplifiy our administrative tasks and fall under labels such as "Digital Humanities", "Distant Reading", "Data science" and "Machine learning".
-They are not *generative tools*: they are in no way used to simulate the actual content of other people's work, and are unable to output prose content derived from it.
-They are anonymised for strict internal use only, and data is NOT *fed to external AI companies* under any circumstances.
+> **We use a number of data analytics tools to study narrative patterns regarding the material that is submitted to us for consideration.** These are experiments to investigate ways to automate and simplifiy our administrative tasks and fall under labels such as "Digital Humanities", "Distant Reading", "Data science", and "Machine learning".
+We do not use *generative tools*: they are in no way used to simulate the actual content of other people's work, and are unable to output prose content derived from it.
+Data is anonymised for strict internal use only and is NOT fed to external AI companies *under any circumstances*.

 We fully recognise the importance of authorial ownership when it comes to an individual's rights.
-This is why we cannot accept AI-derived submissions, and why we ensure any analysis of material is not capable of materially benefiting from it, nor of producing any derivitive creative works.
+This is why we cannot accept AI-derived submissions, and why we ensure any analysis of material that we condict is not capable of producing derivitive creative works.
+If you would like to know more about our activities, we discuss them further [here](https://mythaxis.co.uk/issue-34/artificial-artificial-intelligence.html).

-We hope that our digital publishing activities will not dissuade authors from submitting.
-We are of course completely willing to remove authors from our data set should they request it.
+We hope that our exploration of new possibilities in digital publishing will not dissuade authors from submitting.
+We are of course completely willing to remove an author's work from our data set should they request it.